Obidiemekpo/dataacademy-labs/.github/README.md

 The confirmation step is a safety measure to prevent accidental destruction of resources.

+## Resource Prefix Generation

+Both workflows include automatic resource prefix generation based on the repository owner's name:

+1. If no resource prefix is provided or the default "da" is used:
+   - The workflow extracts the repository owner's name
+   - Takes the first letter and last two letters of the name
+   - For example, if the repository owner is "johndoe", the prefix would be "joe"

+2. This ensures unique resource naming across different deployments and helps prevent naming conflicts when multiple people deploy the infrastructure from their own repositories.

+3. You can always override this by explicitly providing a resource prefix when triggering the workflow manually.

 ## Resource Tainting

 The workflows include a mechanism to taint (mark for recreation) specific Terraform resources using a text file: